-- The removal of a trustee elected by college staff should help to retain clear lines of accountability through the College Principal; - Periodic updates are now given to trustees to remind them of their responsibilities as trustees and directors; - Since September 2018 there is only one Trustee who is also a Member of the Academy Trust providing a more robust governance structure due to the significant degree of separation between the member and trustee roles; - Trustees have increased their focus on the strategic direction for the College and will continue to give greater emphasis to the clarity of their strategic planning during 2018-19.
+- The use of contextualised learning walks for Trustees which focus on a particular curriculum area or a specific aspect of teaching, learning and assessment enabling them to achieve a greater understanding of the strengths and weaknesses of the College; - Continued use of Staff and Student Focus Groups to enable Trustees to meet staff and students directly without senior management in attendance to enable them to independently test the data received; - Periodic updates are now given to trustees to remind them of their responsibilities as trustees and directors together with ongoing training to ensure they are fully conversant with their responsibilities; - Since September 2018 there is only one Trustee who is also a Member of the Academy Trust providing a more robust governance structure due to the significant degree of separation between the member and trustee roles; - Trustees have increased their focus on the strategic direction for the College and have mapped two Strategic Planning days into the calendar of meetings for the next academic year and will continue to give greater emphasis to the clarity of their strategic planning during 2019/2020.

-Finance and Policy Committee
+Finance and Audit Committee

-The Finance and Policy Committee is a committee of the Board of Trustees.
-It operates in accordance with written Terms of Reference approved by the Trustees.
-Its purpose is to review the financial position of the Academy Trust, including revenue, capital and cash flow and investments, on a termly basis (or more frequently if required), and it receives regular reports on capital schemes and other premises issues.
-It advises the Board on all financial matters and such other matters relating to employment and certain corporate policies or finance as the Academy Trust Board may remit to them such as financial regulations / delegations / procedures or staffing policies.
-During the period it dealt with monthly management accounts the annual budget, three year forecast and the CIF bid.
+The Finance and Audit Committee is a committee of the Board of Trustees.
+It operates in accordance with written Terrns of Reference approved by the trustees.
+In terms of its financial function, it's purpose is to review the financial position of the academy trust, including revenue, capital and cash flow and investments, on a termly basis (or more frequently if required), and it receives regular reports on capital schemes and other premises issues.
+It advises the Board on all financial matters and such other matters relating to employment and certain corporate policies or finance as the academy Trust Board may remit to them such as financial regulations / delegations / procedures or staffing policies.
+During the period it dealt with monthly management accounts the annual budget, three-year forecast and the CIF bid.